THE CRS MULTILATERAL COMPETENT AUTHORITY AGREEMENT (MCAA)

 The CRS MCAA specifies the details of what information will be exchanged and when.
 It is a multilateral framework agreement, with the subsequent bilateral exchanges coming into effect between those signatories that file the subsequent notifications under Section 7 of the CRS MCAA.

 On 29 October 2014, 51 jurisdictions participated in the first ever signing ceremony for the CRS MCAA in Berlin.
 The significance of this event was demonstrated by the participation of 38 ministers in the signing ceremony, the largest gathering of ministers to take joint action to address tax evasion.
-On 12 May 2016, in the margins of the tenth Meeting of the Forum on Tax Administration, Israel and the Russian Federation became the latest countries to sign the CRS MCAA, bringing the current total number of signatories to 82.
+On 12 May 2016, in the margins of the tenth Meeting of the Forum on Tax Administration, Israel and the Russian Federation became the latest countries to sign the CRS MCAA.
+Nauru joined the Agreement in June 2016, bringing the current total number of signatories to 83.

 Exchange relationships under the CRS MCAA

 From early 2016, this section will allow you to verify if an effective exchange relationship is in place between two jurisdictions under the MCAA that allows for the automatic exchange of CRS information and when this exchange relationship became effective.

 Based on the timelines to which jurisdictions have committed to implementing the CRS (i.e. 2017 or 2018), it is expected that the first exchange relationships under the MCAA will become effective in late 2016/early 2017.